Ray-Way Products

 Fuel Stop #4: Fort Stockton, TX

 Fort Stockton.
-I plan my ride start time (the time that I leave home) so that I will arrive at Ft Stockton at sunset.
-The route turns west here, and before sunset the sun would be hanging low and glaring in my eyes, making the highway ahead difficult to see.
+I typically plan my trip start time (the time I leave home) so that I will arrive at Ft Stockton at sunset.
+The route turns west here, and after sunset I wouldn't have the sun hanging low and glaring in my eyes, making the highway ahead difficult to see.
+Also in my plan is to ride through El Paso late at night when the traffic is less.

 Fuel Stop #5: Fabens, TX